 Aerospace Defence Security, also known as ADS Group, alone pulled in revenues of £3.1bn in 2015, so its importance can’t be understated.
 It is an industry that is ever-growing, with companies always looking for new ways to innovate and connect the world even further.
 Such innovations include the latest release of the Airbus A380, also known as the ‘double-decker plane’, and Elon Musk’s SpaceX programme, which outlines a commitment to making space exploration more accessible.

-Producing safe and reliable aerospace machines with laser drilling
+How can safe and reliable aerospace machines be produced with laser drilling?

 UK government statistics show that the UK aerospace industry currently employs roughly 230,000 people from 3,000 different companies, so it’s clear that the aerospace industry is widespread and involves many different parts.